Dino Bravo: "World's Strongest Man" (1987–1989)

-He played up his Québécois identity by wearing the Fleur-de-lis and was managed by Frenchy Martin, who often toted around a sign reading USA is not OK.
+Under his new gimmick, Bravo was initially unbeaten and faced various competitors like Hillbilly Jim, Koko B Ware, Ken Patera, David Sammartino, and The Junkyard Dog.
+He also went to numerous time limit draws with Ricky Steamboat and Jake "the Snake" Roberts.
+He played up his Québécois identity by wearing the Fleur-de-lis.
+After manager Johnny V left the WWF, Bravo took on Frenchy Martin as his new manager; Martin often toted around a sign reading USA is not OK.

-In March 1988, Bravo lost in the first round of the WWF Championship tournament at WrestleMania IV against Don Muraco after pulling the referee between himself and Muraco to prevent a hit from the Hawaiian.
-Before the match to further play on Bravo's "world's strongest man" claim, Jesse Ventura in commentary claimed that during Bravo's "record" lift of 715 pounds, he had only used his "two little pinkies" and had only put two pounds of pressure on the bar.
+In March 1988, Bravo was eliminated in the first round of the WWF Championship tournament at WrestleMania IV against Don Muraco after pulling the referee between himself and Muraco.
+Before the match, to further play on Bravo's "world's strongest man" claim, Jesse Ventura in commentary claimed that during Bravo's "record" lift of 715 pounds, he had only used his "two little pinkies" and had only put two pounds of pressure on the bar.

 Following WrestleMania IV, Bravo began a feud with Ken Patera and engaged in a series of arm wrestling contents in various house show matches.
 On the May 21, 1988 episode of Wrestling Challenge he faced Patera in a tug-of-war contest.
-Patera defeated Bravo via disqualification after the Canadian strongman attacked him with the rope.
-Their house show series then continued with Dino coming out victorious, On the May 30th episode of Prime Time Wrestling he pinned Patera in a televised match.
+Patera defeated Bravo via disqualification after Bravo attacked him with the rope.
+Their house show series then continued with Bravo coming out victorious, On the May 30th episode of Prime Time Wrestling, Bravo pinned Patera.

-Dino Bravo scored the biggest win of his WWF run to that point on July 29, 1988 when he pinned The Ultimate Warrior using the ropes for leverage in Montreal.
+Dino Bravo achieved the biggest win of his WWF run to that point on July 29, 1988 when he pinned Ultimate Warrior using the ropes for leverage in Montreal, Quebec.
 He continued his feud with Patera throughout the summer and gained another televised victory over the former Olympian, defeating him on the August 22, 1988 episode of Prime Time Wrestling.
-On August 28, 1988 he defeated WWF World Heavyweight Champion Randy Savage yet again in Montreal, this time via countout.
+On August 28, 1988, he defeated WWF World Heavyweight Champion Randy Savage yet again in Montreal, this time via countout.